MyArtGallery

 Can I visit both Hoo Gallery and Victorian Artists Society in one day? +

-Absolutely.
-Both are in inner Melbourne—roughly 15 minutes apart by tram or a 20-25 minute walk.
-Plan to spend 45 minutes to an hour at each gallery to view work properly, rather than rushing through.
-You could easily visit one in the morning (perhaps with coffee or breakfast in that neighbourhood), then visit the other in the afternoon.
-This approach lets you experience how different parts of Melbourne's art scene engage with impressionism, and you won't feel hurried through either space.
+{"text":"Yeah, both are in inner Melbourne, about 15 minutes apart by tram or a 20-25 minute walk.
+Give yourself 45 minutes to an hour at each one if you want to actually look at the work properly, not just rush through.
+That way you'll get a feel for how different parts of Melbourne's art scene deal with impressionism, and you won't feel like you're being pushed through either place."}.

 What's the best time to visit Melbourne galleries, and do I need to book ahead? +